 Step 3: Clearly Define the Goals for Your Product Launch

 The trick here is to set specific goals that you can track and measure.
 Of course, you want to generate max buzz, pre-orders, and sales for your new product.
-Setting more specific, intentional goals will help you reach even the more conversion-focused goals.
+Setting more specific, intentional goals will help you reach even more conversion-focused goals vs awareness goals.

 Before building your campaign, you need to ask yourself: Is your main goal to gain more followers?
 Increase brand awareness?
 Sell lots of your new product?
 Drive downloads of your app?
 Gain a bunch of 5-star product reviews?